markjnkim/es_mod/01-html/content/lesson-7-privacy-policy.md

 </html>
 ```

-> PAUSE
+> Checkpoint
 >
-> What is the main purpose of the `<head>` tag?\
+> What is the main purpose of the `<head>` element?
+>
-> A: The `<head>` holds specific HTML tags that provide information that isn't necessary for the page's visitor to see, but to help the browser understand what the page is about, what it should look like, and any other behind-the-scenes data.
+> A: The `<head>` element holds specific HTML tags that provide information that isn't necessary for the user to see, but to help the browser understand what the page is about, what it should look like, and any other behind-the-scenes data.
 None of this content is displayed physically on the page.
 >
-> What is the main purpose of the `<body>` tag?\
+> What is the main purpose of the `<body>` tag?
+>
 > A: The `<body>` holds all of the document's actual content that is meant to be seen or interacted with by the page's visitor.
 Anything that is between the opening and closing `<body>` tags is visible to the user by default.

 > URKEL SAYS: Creating the skeleton of an HTML document is also known as "scaffolding."